Publication Ethics

 Originality and Plagiarism

 Authors must ensure that their submissions are entirely original.
 If the work or words of others are used, proper citation and attribution must be provided.
-Plagiarism in any form—including direct copying, paraphrasing without attribution, or presenting another's ideas as one’s own—is unethical and unacceptable.
+Plagiarism in any form: including direct copying, paraphrasing without attribution, or presenting another's ideas as one’s own is unethical and unacceptable.
+If misconduct is detected during peer review, the manuscript may be rejected.
+If discovered after publication, the journal will initiate an investigation in accordance with COPE procedures and may issue corrections or retractions as appropriate.

 Multiple and Redundant Submissions